The local recycling industry deals with “wish-cycling,” trade challenges and plastic bags

 One market that is not very valuable, but still collected by Millennium is glass.

-“It costs a lot more to recycling glass, but there is a use for it so we want to continue recycling it,” Begley said.
+“It costs a lot more to recycle glass, but there is a use for it so we want to continue recycling it,” Begley said.

 The glass collected by Millenium is being used to make new glass bottles and jars.